 Tips when you encounter a snake

-When encountering a snake, it is important to remember the following points:
+If you encounter a snake inside your home or workplace, it is important to remember the following points:

 - Open all external doors, and keep internal doors closed so the snake cannot venture into any other room.
 If the snake is small enough to fit through the gap beneath the door, roll up some towels or other fabric and block the gap.